Skip over main navigation

 Physical access

 The Museum has level access from Toad Lane - although doors are not automatic and stone flags are uneven in places.
-Upper floors with accessible toilet and changing facilities can be reached via the lift.
+Upper floors with accessible toilet and baby changing facilities can be reached via the lift.
 Buggies can be parked near reception if you wish.

 Please be aware that Toad Lane is a traditional cobbled street with stone kerbs and flagged pavements.
 Parking for Blue Badge holders is available in Rochdale Town Centre, the closest being in the Hunter’s Lane Service Area.